vinayakjaas/ml-predictive-maintenance-system/README.md

 | **Project Type** | College / Academic Project |
 | **Guided By** | **Dr. Yashaswi Verma** and **Dr. Richa Singh** |

-This project was carried out at IIT Jodhpur under the guidance of Dr. Yashaswi Verma and Dr. Richa Singh.
+PredictaMaint was developed at IIT Jodhpur under the guidance of Dr. Yashaswi Verma and Dr. Richa Singh.
 It focuses on predicting industrial equipment failures using machine learning and deploying the solution as a web service for use in predictive maintenance.

 ---